paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 - **_`I18Next.t translations "thisKeyDoesNotExist"`_**

 ^
-If you accidentally make a typo when requesting a translation by key in a view (like "thisKeyDoesNotExist"), then no error is raised: the key is simply displayed on the page, which may not be what you want
+If you accidentally make a typo when requesting a translation in a view with a key like "thisKeyDoesNotExist" (which does not exist), then no error is raised: the key is simply displayed on the page, which may not be what you want

 ---